instill-ai/console/apps/console/src/components/README.md

 ### General guideline

-In every component we separately function with sections, this sections have several rules.
+In every component we separate function with sections, this sections have several rules.

-- Better to use useMemo state to control the form, reduce the complicate setState within lots of useEffect.
+- Better to use useMemo state to control the form, reduce the complicated setState within lots of useEffect.
-- The state will be arrange at the top of each sections to benefit other maintainer.
+- The state will be arranged at the top of each sections to benefit other maintainers.
 - Field on change callback will be put at the end of each section due to they usually need to use other state.
-- Each section need to be separated by divider like this one.
+- Each section needs to be separated by divider like this one.
-- Submit the form using formik onSubmit handler and validator
+- Submit the form using formik onSubmit handler and validator.

 // ###################################################################
 // # #